James-M-Boyette/Vue_3_NetNinja/NOTES.md

   3. declare the given prop key within that array, so that the data being exported from other components becomes available to that specific component.
      > - Check Modal.vue's `export default { props: [...]}` to see props being imported from App.vue and being made-available to the rest of the component

+## Hooks

+In general, Vue's hooks encompass the Creation, Mounting, Updating, and Destruction/un-Mounting of a component.

+Create:

+> At this point, the Composition API is set up

+- beforeCreate()
+  > At this point, the Options API is initialized
+- created()

+Mount:
+When a component is rendered (created and inserted into the virtual DOM) ...

+- beforeMount()
+  > At this point, app.$el is created, and el is replaced with \_
+- mounted()

+Update:
+When the virtual DOM is re-rendered and patched ...

+> At this point, buttons have been clicked, data has changed, etc.

+- beforeUpdate()
+- updated()

+Unmount:
+When the component is removed from the DOM ...

+- beforeDestroy / beforeUnmount()
+- destroyed / unmounted()

+## Composition API-specific Hooks

+When a specific value changes ...

+- watch()
+- watchEffect()
+  > - This runs once when the setup function runs, and again for a given ref or that ref's children if/when a change occurs (you have to list the given ref in its logic, I think ...)
+  > - Has the benefit, supposedly, of not requiring an explicit watch list?
+  > - Also useful if you need to get data for components initially
+  > - Check HomeView.vue for examples ...

 ## Emitting Custom Events (Vid #5, 17:29)

 What are they?